Muharram is known as the month of Allah and the first month of the Islamic lunar calendar.

 He initially fasted on Ashura and intended to add the 9th to distinguish from the Jewish and Christian observances.

-10th Muharram is also called the day of Ashura, observed in the month of Muharram, holds profound significance in Islamic tradition.
+10th Muharram also called the day of Ashura, is observed in the month of Muharram.
+This day holds profound significance in Islamic tradition.

 It marks various historical events that are deeply ingrained in the faith's teachings and serve as reminders of resilience, faith, and divine mercy.
 Muslims commemorate Ashura for several reasons, notably: